JavaScript's promised convenience

 });

-returned from startPostgresContainer
+The Promise returned from startPostgresContainer would resolve when

-resolves.
-This means, startPostgresContainer
+postgresContainerProcess resolves.
+This means, startPostgresContainer would

 resolve after the container process finishes.